akinaka-dd/Myo-ResUNet/README.md

   </table>
 </div>

-To provide a clearer comparison across processing stages, zoomed-in views of the regions indicated by red rectangles are shown in the same order.
+Zoomed-in views of the regions indicated by red rectangles are shown in the same order to provide a clearer comparison across processing stages.

 <div align="center">
   <table>